TRANSISTOR

 Note: In 50 years of designing circuits, I have never been asked or needed to know the voltage gain of a stage.
 A transistor works on amplifying CURRENT and any voltage delivered to the base is converted to a current by the transistor.

-If you want to know how much current is required on the base of a transistor to deliver 12v across the LOAD, this simple equation can be used.
+If you want to know how much current is required into the base of a transistor to deliver 12v across the LOAD, a simple equation can be used.

 Suppose the transistor has a gain of 100.
 For each 1mA into the base, the collector will deliver 100mA.
 Each 100mA through the 100R LOAD will produce